Visiting Hobbiton and Waitomo Glowworm Caves

 The view from Bag End, looking down on The Shire and The Green Dragon—which is actually a real pub inside.
 More or less.

-The number one question I want to answer first and foremost, before we go any further with this trip planning thing is, are they worth it?
-Is Hobbiton over-crowded (like Disney World!) and over-priced (also Disney World)?
+Before we go any further with this trip planning thing, I want to answer the question: Is Hobbiton worth visiting??
+Is Hobbiton over-crowded (like Disney World) and over-priced (also Disney World)?

 Well…the answer to this question is different for every person.
 For one thing, it depends on how LOTR obsessed you are (Hint: if you don’t know what LOTR means, you’re definitely not obsessed enough with it).